The gyromagnetic factor of charged rotating black holes in various dimensions from scattering amplitudes: Metric and electromagnetic potential from scattering amplitudes

 The classical EMT and electromagnetic current are obtained from taking the classical limit of $3$-point graviton and photon emission amplitudes.
 Following the idea outlined in~\cite{Bjerrum-Bohr:2002fji, Mougiakakos:2020laz, DOnofrio:2022cvn,Gambino:2024uge}, diagrams at $l$-loop order with $n_g$ graviton and $n_p$ photon inserted into the massive line satisfy $l = n_g + n_p -1$.
 Therefore, the classical contribution to the EMT can be computed as a loop-wise expansion involving diagrams of the following form~\cite{Gambino:2024uge}

 whereas the electromagnetic current follows from~\cite{DOnofrio:2022cvn}

-where $\sigma$ and $\sigma'$ are spinor indices and $q=p-p'$ is the transferred momentum.
+where $\sigma$ and $\sigma'$ are the physical polarizations of the particles and $q=p'-p$ is the transferred momentum.
 Indeed, one can see that the classical limit of the EMT, and the current, reduce to terms proportional to the $l$-loop master integral~\cite{Donoghue:1994dn,Holstein:2004dn,Mougiakakos:2020laz}

 whose Fourier transform yields the far-field expressions for the metric and potential.